-If you are parenting an adolescent right now, you will definitely be noticing the impact of the changes in their brain.
-Often this begins just before ( pre-pubescent stage).
-Teenagers are much heavily reliant on their emotional Limbic System, thus, interpersonal interactions and decision making are more impulsive.
-This offers a partial explanation of why they are quick to anger, have intense mood swings, risk takes more, sensation seeks, and make decisions on ” gut instinct” rather than a logical reading of the situation.
+If you are parenting an adolescent right now, you will notice the impact of the changes in their brain.
+Often this begins just before (the pre-pubescent stage).
+Teenagers are heavily dependent on their emotional Limbic systems.
+Thus, interpersonal interactions and decision-making are more impulsive.
+This partially explains why they are quick to anger, have intense mood swings, risk take more, sensation seeks, and make decisions on “gut instinct” rather than a logical reading of the situation.
 It can be baffling to be a parent at this time.
-On the next occasion your teenager ” blows”, try not to take it personally, it’s a “brain thing” however, being accountable is important too.
+On the next occasion your teenager “blows”, try not to take it personally; it’s a “brain thing”; however, being accountable is essential too.

 - The brain adapts to its experiences.
-We know positive interactions in the early years have a lasting impact on how we learn, regulate emotions, and develop trust in relationships.
+We know positive interactions in the early years impact how we learn, regulate emotions, and develop trust in relationships.

-- Emotionally responsive parenting really helps your child to cope with stress.
-The way you talk to your child makes a difference!.
-An important action is not just to talk to your child, but to talk with your child.
-It’s not just about dumping language into your child’s brain but actually carry on a conversation with them.
-A study showed parents should perhaps talk less, and listen more.
+- Emotionally responsive parenting helps your child to cope with stress.
+The way you talk to your child makes a difference!
+Necessary action is not just to talk to your child but to talk with your child.
+It’s not just about dumping language into your child’s brain but carrying on a conversation with them.
+A study showed parents should perhaps talk less and listen more.

 - Be developmentally appropriate with expectations.

-- Make a simple weekly planner, this is especially helpful for children who suffer from anxiety.
-In addition younger children whose working memory is developing.
+- Make a simple weekly planner, which is especially helpful for children suffering from anxiety and younger children with developing working memory.

-- Give instruction and commands one at a time.
+- Give instructions and commands one at a time.

-- Avoid helicoptering parenting, teach your child to problem-solve.
+- Avoid helicopter parenting; teach your child to problem-solve.
 For example:

 - What do you need to do to complete your schoolwork?

 - Oops, how do you think you could clear that up?